diffpy/diffpy.morph/doc/source/quickstart.rst

 #####################

 Welcome!
-This will be a quick tutorial to accquaint users with ``diffpy.morph`` and some of what it can do.
+This will be a quick tutorial to accquaint users with ``diffpy.morph`` and some of what it can do on the command-line.
+For those wishing to integrate ``diffpy.morph`` into their Python scripts, see the `morphpy tutorial <morphpy.html>`__.

 To see more details and definitions about the morphs please see the publication describing ``diffpy.morph``.

 To be published: